Competition Terms and Conditions

 - Other perks:

-- Access to 6 free online mentorship sessions with a trained Raising Hope mentor;
+- Access to 6 free online mentorship sessions through our Country to Canberra mentor initiative;

 - Flights to and from your closest airport to the ACT;